jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 ### Installing NLTK and BeautifulSoup:

-Python has a core language and then packages that extent the language for other uses.
+Python has a core language and then packages that extent the language.
 This tutorial uses the Natural Language Toolkit or NLTK for text mining and we need to get it and Beautiful Soup installed.

-1. The NLTK website provides instructions on installing their package and Numpy on Mac/Linux or Windows machines: <http://www.nltk.org/install.html >
+1. The NLTK website provides instructions on installing their package and Numpy on Mac/Linux or Windows machines: <http://www.nltk.org/install.html.>

     -   (for Windows, be sure to choose the .exe MS Windows installer)